 To change the setup of the Multi Repeater, the user must simultaneously press MENU and SET buttons.
-This will give access to a menu system allowing the user to scroll up and down the sub menus and functions using UP, DOWN and SET buttons to select.
-To move back up a menu, the MENU button must be pressed.
+This will give access to a menu system allowing the user to scroll up and down the sub menus and functions using UP and DOWN, and SET button to select.
+To move back and up a menu, the MENU button must be pressed.
 The middle underlined line is the selected line.
 The other lines are dimmed.